-2) Do NOT make large deposits that cannot be explained.
+2) Do NOT make any transactions or deposits that cannot be explained or sourced.

-All “large deposits” must be explained and/or “paper-trailed.”
-Deposits as small as $500 that are from mattress money, untraceable foreign bank accounts, or cash payments of any kind can render an entire bank account invalid and unusable for qualifying.
-If you need to make large deposits that are difficult to “paper-trail”, contact us for “coaching” or advice.
+All large or recurring deposits and withdrawals must be explained and/or “paper-trailed.”
+Any deposits from mattress money, untraceable foreign bank accounts, crypto accounts or cash payments of any kind can render an entire bank account invalid and unusable for qualifying.
+If any transfers are coming from another account, we will need to provide 2 months of statements for this account as well.
+If you need to make large deposits that are difficult to “paper-trail” or have crypto investments, contact us for “coaching” or advice.
 Keep a paper-trail for every large deposit you make.

 If you increase credit card balances or finance a vehicle, your debt ratios will be adversely impacted, reducing your maximum purchase price.

-If your debt ratios are high or near the limit, even a single day off work can push you out of your qualifying range.
+If your debt ratios are high or near the limit, even a single unpaid day off from work can push you out of your qualifying range.